GoobyFRS/bluebotpc-web/pages/legal/billing.md

 Refunds & Cancellations are processed daily at 5PM (1700) CST.
 Refunds and Cancellations submitted after 5PM are processed the next business day.

 **Bandwidth Overage Fee:** If you violate the Bandwidth allocation, you will be billed an additional $10/TB on your next invoice.
+Repeat offenders may be required to upgrade their plan.
+This is only for Web Server bandwidth limits and do not apply to BlueBotCDN.

 - Quarterly subscriptions receive an automatic 5% discount.
 - Yearly subscriptions receive an automatic 10% discount.